muratk5n/thirdwave/en/README.md

-The presence of such massive supply at the consumer's doorstep can spur development of more end-use products; eg carmakers they will speed up FCEV production, we can see more products around portable canisters, etc. Supply is key.
+The presence of such massive supply at the consumer's doorstep can spur development of more end-use products; eg carmakers they will speed up FCEV production, we'll probably see more products around portable canisters, etc. Supply is key.
 Aplenty will attract aplenty.

 ---